rajlakkakula/hugo-website/content/authors/admin/_index.md

 title: Prithviraj Lakkakula
 ---

 Prithviraj Lakkakula is currently a Research Assistant Professor of Agribusiness and Applied Economics at North Dakota State University.
-I am passionate about gaining insights from data by applying econometrics, statistics, and data science methods.
-I have over six years of experience in applied econometrics/statistics and over four years of experience in data science methods.
+I am passionate about gaining insights from data by applying econometrics, statistics, and data science techniques.
+I have over six years of experience in applied econometrics and statistics and over four years of experience in data science methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+and {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.